skienzmatishun/rippreport/content/p/shuffling-the-deck/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: High-ranking sheriff officials executed a crooked political shell game to shield their inner circle from impending federal probes.
+Internal documents reveal how top deputies coordinated cover-ups and protected tainted insiders to guarantee continuous department control.
+Step inside this rigged game of political cards to see how corrupt bosses deal themselves complete immunity.
 ---
 Finally!
 For multiple reasons, Sheriff Hoss Mack is retiring.
 It could be the Federal investigation, the internal investigation, wrongful conviction, federal Lawsuit of Johnathan Victor and a myriad of internal problems within BCSO involving morals, accountability, transparency and of course the GOB, Good ole Boy culture that permeates the entire department.